 These exceptions are not applicable to start-ups for a period of 5 years from the date of their incorporation.

-What are the compliance requirements in issuing ESOP?
+What are the compliance requirements for issuing ESOP?

 First step